26.9.10

 6. Mix the eggs in a separate bowl and pour slowly over the hot bacony pasta.
 Continue mixing frantically.
 The goal here is to get the eggs to coat each strand of pasta rather than scramble as it hits the side of the pan, so a slow pour while mixing is crucial.
 You really don't need the heat on the stove to get the eggs to cook, the pasta is still about 200 degrees F and will do all the cooking you need.

-7. Once the eggs are in and have kind of disappeared top with a few shakes of Parmesan and toss to coat.
+7. Once the eggs are mixed in and the pasta looks shiny but not wet top with a few shakes of Parmesan and toss to coat.
 Eat while hot.

 7.9.09